 Today, I have a big announcement!
 The Sultan’s Daughter is out!
 Finally, after over a decade of sitting at my desk every night writing, I am thrilled to tell you that I am a published author.

-Today, we have an interview with author Avinish Pathak.
-Avinish has published The Tragic End of Love.
+Today, we have an interview with author Jon David, who has written The Savage Peak (Part I of The Morgalla Chronicles).